kerilbatra/python-app/README.md

-Language = Python
+Language = Python,
-Code Editor = Pycharm
+Code Editor = Pycharm,
-Library = Kivy
+Library = Kivy.

 This app is used for Smart Helmet, It Instructs us how to wear helmet and tells the battery health of Helmet